nawabahmadreshi/documentation/pages/third-party-integrations/amplitude.md

 ## Upgrade to the latest SDKs [if necessary]

-Ensure you're using the latest integrations.
-If you implemented Branch after May 28th 2016, you'll likely be using the latest version of the SDK.

-If you need to upgrade, make sure you're using the Branch iOS SDK 0.12.2 or greater, and Android SDK v1.12.1 or greater.
+Please ensure you're using the Branch iOS SDK 0.12.2 or greater, and Android SDK v1.12.1 or greater.
+If you implemented Branch after May 28th 2016, you are likely already on this version or later.

 {% elsif page.advanced %}